M&S ‘working day and night’ to manage impact of cyber attack

 Initially, the company saw contactless payments and click and collect orders affected.

+Stephen Bonner, deputy commissioner at the ICO, said: “We can confirm we have received reports from Marks and Spencer plc and the Co-op Group.

+“We are making enquiries with these organisations and working closely with the National Cyber Security Centre (NCSC).”

-In a fresh message to customers, Mr Machin thanked customers for their patience but did not say when normal operations would resume.
+Meanwhile, in a fresh message to customers, M&S’s Mr Machin thanked customers for their patience but did not say when normal operations would resume.

 He said: “We are really sorry that we’ve not been able to offer you the service you expect from M&S over the last week.